kennethng2168/EzSeek/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Team
+## Team Background
-Kenneth Ng - Project Manager, studying computer engineering
+Kenneth Ng - Computer engineering

-Teh Chen Ming - AI engineer, studying computer science specialism in data analyst
+Teh Chen Ming - Computer science specialism in data analyst

-Lau Yi Jing  - developer, studying Electrical and Electronic Engineering
+Lau Yi Jing  - Electrical and Electronic Engineering

 ## Acknowledgements
 Special thanks to our mentors and advisors.

 Thanks to (https://www.kaggle.com/datasets/devi5723/e-commerce-cosmetics-dataset) for providing the sample data.

-Thanks to stable diffusion model in hugging face
+Thanks to stable diffusion model in hugging face and opensource model IDM-VTON

-Thanks to our mentor Mr.Lau
+Thanks to our mentor Dr. Lau